kurtshuler/imac-5k-monitor-conversion/README.md

 A closeup of the display data cable connection to the panel.
 <IMAGE>

-A closeup of the board backlight cable connected to the panel's backlight cable.
+A closeup of the R1811 board backlight cable connected to the panel's backlight cable.
 The black circle side connects with the white side with the line and recesses on the left and right.
 There's more guidance in the forum thread if needed.
+If you connect it backwards, the backlight won't come on but apparently you won't fry anything.
 <IMAGE>

 ### Connect the R1811 board to the panel